COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/installation.md

 - [Amazon RDS](https://aws.amazon.com/rds/)

-## Installation and deployment steps
+## Installation and Deployment Steps

 This section will help you step by step from scratch to deploying the LCDA platform.